pandodao/developers.pando.im/docs/references/action.md

 In which,

+- `version` is the version of the protocol, it's used to identify the protocol version.
 - `protocol_id` is described in [previous section](./overview#protocol-id).
 - `has_follow_id` is a boolean value, if it's 1, then the `follow_id` is included in the header, otherwise it's not.
 - `follow_id` is a 16 bytes uuid, it's used to trace the action.
 It can be omitted if the `has_follow_id` is 0.